How to Become a DOC Leader

 Becoming a Leader

-Becoming a leader or officer in the Dartmouth Outing Club is often described by alumni/ae as one of the most powerful experiences they had during their time at Dartmouth.
 The DOC and OPO offer extensive training for students interested in becoming outdoor leaders.
-Each club has specific requirements, but all of them require successful completion of these seminars.
+Each club has specific requirements, but all of them require successful completion of the Outdoor Programs Office Leadership Seminar.

-• Group Dynamics training helps leaders be as welcoming and inclusive as possible, both on an individual and organizational level, as well as working on strategies and theories to ensure that every participant has a positive experience on trips and at activities hosted by the DOC.
+• The seminar covers the basics of risk management, group facilitation, conflict resolution, and mental health to help leaders become familiar with assessing hazards, mitigating risk, be welcoming and inclusive as leaders, and learn strategies and theories to ensure that every participant has a positive experience on trips and at activities hosted by the DOC.

 • Logistics and Outdoor Skills trainings are a big part of becoming a leader and are an integral part of each club's training process.